Saint Michael's College: History

 In 1889, priests from the Society of Saint Edmund fled to the United States after widespread anti-clericalism swept France.
 In 1904, they opened Saint Michael's Institute with an initial investment of $5,000.
 Thirty-four students aged 10 to 22 enrolled, with a tuition and board fee of $105.
-Slowly, the school discontinued its high school program.
-Gradually, the school transitioned from an academy to a traditional residential college.
+Slowly, the school discontinued its high school program and the school transitioned from an academy to a traditional residential college.
 In 1939, graduate programs were offered for the first time.

-Saint Michael's Playhouse was opened in 1947, bringing professional summer theater to Vermont, and giving students the chance to work behind the scenes.
+Saint Michael's Playhouse was opened in 1947, bringing professional summer theater to Vermont and giving students the chance to work behind the scenes.

 Before the 1950s, classes at Saint Michael's were small, with just a few dozen Michaelmen in any class.
 In the 1950s, the college expanded to hundreds of students per class.
 To manage the influx of GI Bill students after World War II, Saint Michael's acquired temporary housing in the form of military barracks from Fort Ethan Allen in Colchester.

 In the 1950s, freshmen were required to wear a dress shirt, coat, and tie to every class and for the evening meal.
 All dorm students said the rosary before retiring.

 About 130 refugees from the Hungarian Revolution of 1956 came to the college.
 Most of them, already well-educated, came to learn English.

-In April 1970, the Board of Trustees approved a proposal by then-president Bernard Boutin to become a co-educational institution.
+In April 1970, the board of trustees approved a proposal by then-president Bernard Boutin, the institution's first lay president, to transition the college to a coeducational institution.
 In 1972, the first four female graduates of Saint Michael's received their degrees.